-Homeowners looking to improve the quality of their water are often confused to the difference between water softener and RO system.
-Knowing which one is the right option, one needs to understand what each of these water treatment systems does and how they can benefit you and your family.
-This article will help you to differentiate the two.
+Homeowners looking to improve the quality of their water are often confused about the difference between water softener and RO system.
+To know which one is the right option, one needs to understand what each of these water treatment systems does and how they can benefit you and your family.
+This article will help you to differentiate between the two.

 A water softener is designed to remove the hardness (a combination of Calcium & Magnesium salts) from the water by a process known as ion exchange.
 Hard water is water that contains high concentrations of dissolved minerals like magnesium and calcium (between 120-180 PPM).
 Anything below this limit is mildly hard, and over this is very hard.

 The media, called resin, in the water softener, is charged with sodium ions from the brine (sodium chloride) contained in the brine tank, during the regeneration process.
 The calcium and magnesium which come in contact with the resin beads are exchanged for sodium on the resin.
 Thus, converting hard water into soft water.

 Groundwater (from bore wells, tube wells, hand-pumps, and wells) by and large is hard in nature.
 This is because water is a universal solvent and absorbs the minerals (Calcium and Magnesium) as it travels through the earth crust & beneath the ground.

 A water softener softens water by replacing these minerals with less destructive minerals (sodium).
 Hardness in the water causes the scale to form inside pipes, water heaters or boilers.
 This scale shortens the life of these products.
 Read the complete guide to know how hard water affects your everyday life.

 Soft water processed from a softener can be used for all other purposes except for drinking.
 This water cannot be used for consumption directly as a softener will only reduce hardness in water but will not change the existing TDS levels in water.
 It is mandatory to use an RO system for drinking purposes after a softener.